-We then got chatting about Spain’s first LGBT+ retirement home, which opened recently.
+We then got chatting about Spain’s first LGBTQIA+ retirement home, which opened recently.

 THE FIGHT IS FAR FROM OVER

-It’s clear that Spain has made monumental progress in LGBT+ rights since the death of Franco.
-Madrid – one of the most gay-friendly cities in the world – has a lot of be proud of, but the fight is never over.
+It’s clear that Spain has made monumental progress in LGBTQIA+ rights since the death of Franco.
+Madrid – one of the most LGBTQIA+ friendly cities in the world – has a lot of be proud of, but the fight is never over.
 The freedom of expression that we have today shouldn’t be taken for granted, because the path backwards does exist.

 Take to the streets, campaign and vote.
 Don’t let hate crimes go unreported.
 Be yourself if you have the freedom to be because not everybody does.
 Be loud and be proud on behalf of those who don’t have a voice, and one day they might have the freedom to be loud and be proud too.

-- As well as reporting LGBT+ hate crimes to police, contact COGAM, who will offer additional support.
+- As well as reporting LGBTQIA+ hate crimes to police, contact COGAM, who will offer additional support.

-- Thank you to Boti and Ramón for sitting down with me over a coffee and talking to me about some of the darkest and brightest moments of their lives.
+- Thanks to Boti and Ramón for sitting down with me over a coffee and talking to me about some of the darkest and brightest moments of their lives.